ElinVoss/omnimeta-saga-universe/docs/BIBLE_GENERATION_WORKFLOW.md

 **Guilty Canon Truth:**
 - Tiffani is the Auditor, an extradimensional observer
 - All crises are orchestrated to shape Jhace into a weapon
-- The Fathombreak (N05) is a planned detonation
+- The Steal Breaks Open (N05) is a planned detonation
 - Tiffani's death (N05) is staged
 - God-vessels are awakened deliberately
 - The entire saga is a cosmic experiment